valentin-muller26/rna_sequencing/README.md

 - -T : number of thread used by featurecount
 - -p : specify that the reads were sequenced pair-end
 - -s2 : specify that the first read is the reverse strand
-- Q10 : only consider the align read with a quality equal or higher than 10
+- -Q10 : only consider the align read with a quality equal or higher than 10
-- -t exon :
+- -t exon : specifies that feature should count reads based on the exon feature type in the input annotation file
-- -g gene_id :
+- -g gene_id : specifies which attribute in the annotation file should be used to group exons into genes for counting.
 - -a : path to the annotation file
 - -o : path and name of the outputfile

 ## 4 Exploratory data analysis

+DEseq2